Guide to Workers' Compensation in Canada for Businesses

-Does your Canadian business have to have Workers' Compensation insurance?
+Does your business have to have Workers' Compensation insurance in Canada?

 In most cases, if you have any employees, the answer is yes, which means you have to register your business with your provincial Workers' Compensation Board (WCB) and pay Workers' Compensation Insurance (WCI) premiums based on your industry classification.

 The Alternative Is Worse

 Before you start cursing, consider the alternative to Workers' Compensation in Canada.
 What if one of your employees got injured on the job?
 Could your business afford to pay his or her medical bills, whatever damages were awarded by the courts, and the cost of his or her rehabilitation?

 What if more than one worker was injured?
 Workers' Compensation insurance protects employers from claims resulting from injuries to employees.
 It protects your business from lawsuits and provides employees with compensation for on-the-job injuries.

 The Workers' Compensation Act is based on the Meredith Principle, outlined by then Chief Justice of Ontario, Sir William Meredith, in his report on workers' compensation more than 80 years ago.

 - That employers bear the direct cost of compensation, receiving protection from lawsuits arising from injuries

 - Workers give up the right to sue their employers and receive compensation benefits at no cost for work-related injuries

 - Negligence and fault for the cause of injury are not considerations